Bosco 'Terminator' Ntaganda takes over DR Congo towns

 Hundreds of heavily armed soldiers loyal to Gen Ntaganda recently defected from the Congolese army.

-Known locally as the Terminator, Gen Ntaganda has denied the ICC accusation that he recruited child soldiers.'A lot of shooting'
+Known locally as the Terminator, Gen Ntaganda has denied the ICC accusation that he recruited child soldiers.

 The Congolese army has admitted its troops were defeated and pushed out of the towns of Mushake and Karuba by Gen Ntaganda's men.